Kasper Søndergaard

-Kasper Søndergaard Sarup (born 9 June 1981) is a former Danish handball player for Skjern Håndbold and the Danish national team.
+Kasper Søndergaard Sarup (born 9 June 1981) is a Danish former handball player for Skjern Håndbold and the Danish national team and current handball coach.

 He is a double European champion, winning the 2008 and 2012 European Men's Handball Championship with the Danish national team.
 He also has three medals from the World Men's Handball Championship, a bronze in 2009 and two silver, in 2011 and 2013.

+Career

+Søndergaard started at Ikast fS, but his breakthrough came at AGF Håndbold, who he signed for in 2003.
+In 2005 he came second in the Danish league with AGF, before switching to KIF Kolding.
+Here he won the Danish League in 2009.
+In 2011 he switched to Skjern Håndbold, where he played out the last 11 years of his playing career.

+After his playing career he has worked as the assistant coach for the Danish handball club Skjern Håndbold, and he has said that he aspires to become a head coach one day.